asmeurer/blog/posts/lessons-learned-from-working-at-continuum.markdown

 And some things that I already knew, but were reiterated:

-- Open source is more about the open than the source.
-Develop things in the open, and you will create a community that respects you.

 - Don't feed the trolls.

 - Avoid object oriented programming when procedural programming will do just